Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Introduction

-In this work, we focus on applications in the domain of structural mechanics; a field that impacts daily life on an evidently large scale, since accurate modelling is required for the design, building, monitoring, maintenance, and disuse of critical structures and infrastructures.
+In this work, we focus on applications of \emph{PEML} in the domain of structural mechanics; a field that impacts the design, building, monitoring, maintenance, and disuse of critical structures and infrastructures.
 Some of the greatest impact comes from large scale infrastructure, such as bridges, wind turbines, and transport systems.
-However, accurate and robust models of complex structures are non-trivial to establish for tasks such as Digital Twinning (DT) and Structural Health Monitoring (SHM), where both precision and computational efficiency are of the essence \cite{farrar2012structural,yuan2020machine}.
-This has motivated the increase in ML or DL approaches to generate models of such structures, overcoming the challenges presented by the complexity.
-Further to the extended use in the DT and SHM contexts, data-driven approaches have further been adopted for optimising the design of materials and structures \cite{guo2021artificial, sun2021machine}, allowing for a well-determined estimate of the optimal design parameters, given a specific quantified objective.
-Multi-scale modelling of structures has also benefited from use of ML approaches, typically via replacement of computationally-costly representative volume element simulations \cite{huang2020machine, reimann2019modeling}.
+However, accurate and robust numerical models of complex structures are non-trivial to establish for tasks such as Digital Twinning (DT) and Structural Health Monitoring (SHM), where both precision and computational efficiency are of the essence \citep{farrar2012structural,yuan2020machine}.
+This has motivated the increased adoption of ML or DL approaches for generating models of such structures, overcoming the challenges presented by the complexity.
+Further to the extended use in the DT and SHM contexts, data-driven approaches have further been adopted for optimising the design of materials and structures \citep{guo2021artificial, sun2021machine}.
+Multi-scale modelling of structures has also benefited from use of ML approaches, typically via replacement of computationally-costly representative volume element simulations with ML models, such as neural networks \citep{huang2020machine} or support vector regression and random forest regression \citep{reimann2019modeling}.